itsmenewbie03/org-link/README.md

 # OrgLink

-> OrgLink - A Feature-rich Multitenant Attendance System for Student Body Organization in universities.
+OrgLink - A Feature-rich Multitenant Attendance System for Student Body Organization in universities.

 # Why?

-> As usual we will fail if we don't make this xD
+As usual we will fail if we don't make this xD

 # Getting Started

-> Configure the .env file see sample [here](https://github.com/platformsh-templates/laravel/blob/master/.env.example)
+Configure the .env file see sample [here](https://github.com/platformsh-templates/laravel/blob/master/.env.example)

-> Run the following scripts
+Run the following commands

 -   `composer install`
 -   `npm i`

-> Check if datebase is configured correctly in the .env file
+Check if datebase is configured correctly in the .env file

 -   `php artisan migrate:fresh`

 # Running

-> To run this project open two terminals and run
+To run this project open two terminals and run

 -   `php artisan serve`
 -   `npm run dev`